Aeropress vs Moka Pot: Which is the Better Brewer?

 - You mainly brew for one or two people at a time

 The Aeropress Go is an alternative model of the Aeropress designed specifically for travel.
-It is smaller than the original Aeropress, with only a 240 ml capacity.
+It is smaller than the original Aeropress, with only an 8-ounce capacity.
 It includes a coffee cup that doubles as a carrying case for the whole brewing kit.

 The Bialetti Brikka is a version of the Moka pot that adds a pressure-activated valve at the coffee output.
 This builds up more pressure during the brewing process, producing a more espresso-like coffee with a foamy layer of crema.